Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Do both Blueprint and 7Sage have score increase guarantees?

-Blueprint offers a money-back, score increase guarantee, but 7Sage does not provide a higher score guarantee.
+Blueprint offers a money-back, score increase guarantee, while 7Sage does not provide a higher score guarantee of any type.